- Reasons for Low Survival Rate

 If a person has gum cancer, they may have a non-healing sore.
-This sore stays for a long time and does not go away with the standard treatments given for an oral ulcer or sore.
-The sore may be white, pale, red, black, dark or discolored.
-There could also be a lump or swelling that does not subside in two weeks.
-Other symptoms are
+This sore stays for a long time and does not go away with the standard treatments given for an oral ulcer or sore, or it may recur.
+The sore may be white, pale, red, black, dark, or discolored.
+Moreover, there could be a lump or swelling that does not subside in two weeks.

 - Bleeding gums